We’ve rounded up 12 hair colors that were basically made for brown eyes.

 Ombre hair is one trend that doesn’t seem as if it’ll ever go out of style.
 For years, we watched celebrity stylists craft rich, natural looking color gradients on the heads of our favorite celebrities.
-With the rise of social media came the second wave of ombre, this one dedicated to pastels and fanciful colors that erred on the side of unicorn and mermaid.
+With the rise of social media came the second wave of ombre, this one dedicated to pastel hairstyles and fanciful colors that erred on the side of unicorn and mermaid.

 If you’ve been hesitating, waiting for the right time to throw your hat into the ombre hair color ring, now is your moment.
 Finding a stylist who’s skilled at seamlessly blending two hair colors together has never been easier.